CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 - referent transitions are deterministic
 - commitment state evolves deterministically

-Without a deterministic continuity relation, replay determinism cannot be maintained across multiple turns.
-Continuity is therefore an essential temporal component of the replay guarantee.
+Without deterministic continuity, replay determinism cannot be maintained across turns.

 ---

-# **7. Continuity and Routing**
+# **7. Continuity and Routing (Expanded)**

-Continuity supplies information used by routing through the TP layers.
+Continuity is a major routing substrate for the TP layers.

-Routing decisions may depend on whether, and how, topic, intent, stance, referents, identity, or importance have changed.
-Continuity therefore functions as part of the substrate that makes meaning-driven routing possible.
+Routing decisions depend on whether changes in meaning are:

+- expected
+- anomalous
+- ambiguous
+- contradictory
+- commitment‑relevant
+- identity‑relevant

+Examples:

+- **Expected drift** (e.g., topic refinement) routes through the semantic layer.
+- **Ambiguous drift** (e.g., unclear stance change) routes through the alignment or clarification layer.
+- **Commitment‑relevant drift** routes through the commit layer.
+- **Identity‑relevant drift** routes through the identity layer.

+Continuity provides the signals that allow routing to be deterministic and meaning‑driven.

 ---

 # **8. Extendability of Continuity**

-Continuity is intentionally extendable under the same governance rules that apply to the meaning state:
+Continuity is intentionally extendable.

-- New invariants may be incorporated into the continuity relation once they satisfy the six TS criteria.
+- New invariants may be incorporated once they satisfy TS’s six criteria.
 - Additional stability constraints may be added.
 - New routing conditions may be supported.
-- New identity-related signals (provenance types, freeze-signature varieties, etc.) may be integrated.
+- New identity‑related signals (provenance types, freeze signatures) may be integrated.

-Continuity is a framework, not a closed set of fixed rules.
+Continuity is a framework, not a closed rule set.

 ---

-# **9. Why Continuity Enables Laptop-Scale Cognition**
+# **9. Why Continuity Enables Laptop‑Scale Cognition (Strengthened)**

 Continuity allows TS to:

-- avoid recomputing meaning from scratch on every turn
+- avoid recomputing meaning from scratch
-- limit semantic drift
+- avoid semantic drift
+- avoid identity drift
-- limit identity and referent drift
+- avoid referent drift
 - keep state bounded
 - maintain deterministic transitions

+The key insight:

+> **Continuity prevents combinatorial explosion by ensuring that each turn builds deterministically on the previous one.**

-By enforcing temporal constraints on an already canonicalized and bounded meaning state, continuity acts as a temporal compression mechanism.
-This is one of the reasons TS can target laptop-scale operation rather than the resource profile of large continuous-embedding models.
+This temporal compression mechanism is one of the reasons TS can operate at laptop scale rather than requiring trillion‑parameter models.

 ---

-# **10. Relationship to Historical Work**
+# **10. Relationship to Historical Work (Expanded)**

-Continuity theory draws on earlier ideas from discourse coherence, adjacency pairs, situation models, schema theory, and dialogue-state tracking.
+Continuity theory draws on ideas from:

+- discourse coherence
+- adjacency pairs
+- situation models
+- schema theory
+- dialogue‑state tracking

+**Clarification (Added):**
+Dialogue‑state tracking identifies some invariants, but does not integrate them into a deterministic raw → canonical pipeline with replay guarantees.

-What is distinctive is the integration of continuity with:
+TS’s contribution lies in the integration of continuity with:

-- an explicit raw → canonical boundary
+- canonical meaning
-- invariant attributes treated as state variables
+- invariant attributes
-- identity continuity as a first-class concern
+- identity continuity
-- replay determinism as a hard requirement
+- replay determinism
-- an explicit laptop-scale design target

-The contribution lies in this combination under the stated constraints.
+- laptop‑scale constraints

 ---